Date of this version of the software: Feb. 11, 2022

 Most recent update of manual: Feb.
 13, 2022

 Most recet update of this Web page: Feb.
 11, 2022

-Ke R. Yang, Zoltan Varga, and Donald G. Truhlar
+Ke R. Yang, Zoltan Varga, Kelsey A. Parker, Yinan Shu, and Donald

 Department of Chemistry, University of Minnesota, Minneapolis, Minnesota 55455-0431, USA

 The PIPFit 2022 program can be used to develop analytic representations of potential energy surfaces for three-body and four-body systems.
 A weighted least-squares fit is performed with permutationally invariant polynomials (PIPs) whose variables are Morse-like bond functions, Gaussians, mixed exponential–Gaussians (MEGs), or hyperbolic secant variables.
 Three kinds of fit can be performed with the program:

 o PIPs fit to the whole potential, as originally proposed by Braams, Bowman, and Xie,

 o connected PIPs fit to the whole potential after removing the unconnected terms,